hardbyte/python-can/doc/internal-api.rst

 Adding support for new file formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This assumes that you want to add a new file format, called *canstore*.
 Ideally add both reading and writing support for the new file format, although this is not strictly required.

 1. Create a new module: *can/io/canstore.py*
    (*or* simply copy some existing one like *can/io/csv.py*)
-2. Implement a reader ``CanstoreReader`` (which extends :class:`can.io.generic.BaseIOHandler`).
+2. Implement a reader ``CanstoreReader`` (which often extends :class:`can.io.generic.BaseIOHandler`, but does not have to).
    Besides from a constructor, only ``__iter__(self)`` needs to be implemented.
-3. Implement a writer ``CanstoreWriter`` (which extends :class:`can.io.generic.BaseIOHandler` and :class:`can.Listener`).
+3. Implement a writer ``CanstoreWriter`` (which often extends :class:`can.io.generic.BaseIOHandler` and :class:`can.Listener`, but does not have to).
    Besides from a constructor, only ``on_message_received(self, msg)`` needs to be implemented.
 4. Document the two new classes (and possibly additional helpers) with docstrings and comments.
    Please mention features and limitations of the implementation.